ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

     "point_in_time_recovery_deployment_id":"<DEPLOYMENT_ID>"
   }'
 ```
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required.
 The `target` is the region where you want the new deployment to be located, which can be a different region from the source deployment.
-Cross-region restores are supported, with the exception of restoring a `eu-de` backup to another region.
+Cross-region restores are supported, except for restoring a `eu-de` backup to another region.

 For PITR, use the `point_in_time_recovery_time` and `point_in_time_recovery_deployment_id` parameters.
 The `point_in_time_recovery_deployment_id` is the source deployment's ID and `point_in_time_recovery_time` is the timestamp in UTC you want to restore to.
 If you want to restore to the latest available point-in-time use `"point_in_time_recovery_time":" "`.

-If you need to adjust resources or use a Key Protect key, add the optional parameters `key_protect_key`, `members_disk_allocation_mb`, `members_memory_allocation_mb`, and/or `members_cpu_allocation_count`, and their desired values to the body of the request
+If you need to adjust resources or use a Key Protect key, add the optional parameters `key_protect_key`, `members_disk_allocation_mb`, `members_memory_allocation_mb`, and/or `members_cpu_allocation_count`, and their values to the body of the request.

 ## Verifying PITR

 In order to verify the correct recovery time, you have to check the database logs.
 Checking the database logs requires the [Logging Integration](/docs/services/databases-for-postgresql?topic=cloud-databases-logging) to be set up on your deployment.

 When you perform a recovery, your data is restored from the most recent incremental backup and any outstanding transactions from the WAL log are used to catch your database up to the time you recovered to.
 After the recovery is finished, and the transactions are run, the logs display a message.
-You can check that your logs have the message
+You can check that your logs have the message,
 ```
 LOG:  last completed transaction was at log time 2019-09-03 19:40:48.997696+00
 ```